Must-be-Ash/between-friends/embedded-docs/react-hooks.md

 ### Send a transaction

-We support signing and sending a blockchain transaction in a single action on Base or Base Sepolia.
-For other networks, see the [next section](#sign-and-broadcast-non-base-networks).
+We support signing and sending a blockchain transaction in a single action on the networks listed below.
+For other networks, see the [next section](#sign-and-broadcast-non-supported-networks).

+* Base
+* Base Sepolia
+* Ethereum
+* Ethereum Sepolia
+* Arbitrum
+* Avalanche
+* Optimism
+* Polygon

 ```tsx
 import { useSendEvmTransaction, useEvmAddress } from "@coinbase/cdp-hooks";